Loopshape/ai-auto/README.md

 ## License

-MIT License – Free to use and modify.
+MIT License – Free to use and modify
 ```